 Check your progress.
-2 4.
-Commercial policy instrument could be in the form of tariff and 5.
-The multinational organization connected with International Trading is
+2

-Competition.
+4. Commercial policy instrument could be in the form of tariff and barriers.
+5. The multinational organization connected with International Trading is · 6.
+Anti-dumping / Countervailing duties help to meet the threats of Competition.

 In this lesson, the importance of foreign trade, the need for policy frame work and the Commercial Policy Instruments and the various kinds of such instruments are discussed.